 Children and teenagers

 Suicide in children and teenagers often follows stressful life events.
-Keep in mind that what a young person sees as serious and insurmountable may seem minor to an adult — such as problems in school or the loss of a friendship.
-In some cases, a child or teen may feel suicidal due to certain life circumstances he or she may not want to talk about.
-Some of these include:
+What a young person sees as serious and insurmountable may seem minor to an adult — such as problems in school or the loss of a friendship.
+In some cases, a child or teen may feel suicidal due to certain life circumstances that he or she may not want to talk about, such as:

 - Having a psychiatric disorder, including depression

 - Loss or conflict with close friends or family members